Either we will find a way, or we will make one

 Radio was rubbish, TV was rubbish, as were Clubs & you wouldn’t get let in them anyway, if your skin colour wasn’t whiter than your daft socks…

 The endless desert of cliché

 Kajagoogoo’s ‘Too Shy’ & Bonnie Tyler’s ‘Total Eclipse of the Heart’ were No.1 records & life really, could not honestly or possibly, have been more mind numbingly boring.

 Nearly all the Bars in town were run by a tiny clique of small minded individuals, who held a stranglehold monopoly on beer licences & all just copied each others wank ideas.

-Newcastle’s clichéd night life was just one big homogenised, mainstream load of shoulder padded nonsense.
+Newcastle’s clichéd night life was just one big homogenised, hair sprayed, mainstream load of shoulder padded nonsense.

 Musically, culturally & demographically, Newcastle was a very white city.
-It was also a very, very racist & unsafe city if you were not white.
+It was also an extremely racist & unsafe city if you were not white.

-There were so few places to go in the early 1980s, that we ended up hanging out on the fringes of the New Romantic & Hippy scenes…
+There were so few places to go in the early 1980s, that we just drifted, ending up hanging out on the fringes of the New Romantic & Hippy scenes…